google/zetasql/docs/user-defined-functions.md

 ## Lua UDFs
 <a id="lua_udfs"></a>

-A Lua UDF is a SQL user-defined function that executes Lua code and returns the result as a single value.
+A Lua user-defined function (UDF) runs Lua code and returns the result as a single value.

 ### Create a Lua UDF